DataAnalyzer-Pooja/Sales-Insights-Case-Study/README.md

 - To increase sales volume and revenue, organization can offer competitive discounts to our top three customers who contribute highest in the revenue.
 - Sales performance for FY-2020 is continuously declining.
 One possible reason for declining sales could be the dynamic retail market affected by COVID-19.

-I hope this project helps you understand the bike sales distribution.
+I hope this project helps you understand the sales insights.
 If you have any questions or suggestions, please don't hesitate to reach out.
 - [LinkedIn](https://www.linkedin.com/in/contact-analyzer-pooja-verma)
 - [NovyPro](https://www.novypro.com/profile_projects/poojaverma)